adonisEstrada/docker-compose-person-account-config/README.md

 # docker-compose-person-account-config
-File config as docker compose to deploy both service, client-person-service and movement-account-service(nttdataChallenge) this folder must be at the same path as these projects
+File config as docker compose to deploy both service, client-person-service and movement-account-service(challengeChallenge) this folder must be at the same path as these projects

 example: